json4s/json4s/README.md

 res1: java.util.Date = Sat Sep 04 21:06:22 EEST 2004
 ```

-DateFormat can be changed by overriding 'DefaultFormats' (or by implmenting trait 'Formats').
+DateFormat can be changed by overriding 'DefaultFormats' (or by implmenting trait 'Formats'):

 ```scala
 scala> implicit val formats = new DefaultFormats {